 Before you place a shovel in the ground, you should call before you dig.
 IT IS THE LAW.

 Ontario One Call provides a free service to locate underground utilities at www.on1call.com or by phoning 1-800-400-2255.

 Learn more at the Call Before You Dig page.

 Always plant the right tree in the right place to avoid this problem.
 Report overgrown trees to Thunder Bay Hydro.

-If you wish to trim trees under your customer-owned lines, we can disconnect the power for free to ensure safe working conditions for your contractor.
+If you wish to trim trees under your customer-owned lines, we can disconnect the power for free to ensure safe working conditions for you or your contractor.